vicsz/cloud-lab/README.md

 This can be monitored from the PCF Dev Portal.

 You can also view what happened in the logging window from the previous step.

+For additional information, you can also drill down into the *PCF Metrics" option in the Application page in PCF.
+This includes more in-depth logging, and crash analysis.

 ### 4.4 - BONUS - Create a PCF manifest to simplify deployments